HomeSkin Firming10 Collagen-Support Habits

 The fastest way to lose collagen is UV damage, which breaks it down faster than your body rebuilds it.
 Daily broad-spectrum sunscreen is therefore the most important collagen-preserving habit you have, and it underpins everything else you do for firmness.

 • Zinc and copper.
-Trace minerals that support the process, found in nuts, seeds, and whole foods.
+Trace minerals that support the process, found in nuts, seeds, shellfish, and whole foods.

 Habits that slow collagen loss